openebs/website/docs/main/troubleshooting/troubleshooting-replicated-storage.md

 Deploying an application pod on a worker node which hosts Replicated Storage and Prometheus exporter causes that node to restart.
 The issue originated because of a kernel bug.
 Once the nexus disconnects, the entries under `/host/sys/class/hwmon/` should get removed, which does not happen in this case(The issue was fixed via this [kernel patch](https://www.mail-archive.com/linux-kernel@vger.kernel.org/msg2413147.html)).

+**Workaround**

-**Fix:** Use kernel version 5.13 or later if deploying Replicated Storage in conjunction with the Prometheus metrics exporter.
+Use kernel version 5.13 or later if deploying Replicated Storage in conjunction with the Prometheus metrics exporter.

+### Unable to mount `xfs` File System

+The volume is created, but `xfs` is failing to mount.

+**Workaround**

+If you are trying to use `xfs` volumes and the cluster node hosts are running a kernel version less than 5.10, you may encounter a mount failure of the filesystem.
+This is due to the incompatibility of newer `xfsprogs` options.
+In order to alleviate this issue, it is recommended to upgrade the host node kernel version to 5.10 or higher.
 [Go to top](#top)

 ## See Also